CountryTk/Hydra/pypad/README.md

 Required modules: PyQt5, QScintilla, bs4, lxml, nltk and vulture

+# Installation

+1) Clone this repository
+2) Run the command python setup.py install in the folder where setup.py is
+3) See nltk installation
+4) Run the command "pypad" to start PyPad

 # nltk installation
 After doing pip install -r requirements.txt you need to open up a cmd/terminal and follow these steps: